NUWCDIVNPT/stig-manager/docs/admin-guide/admin-quickstart.rst

 #. **Delete Unmapped Reviews** - Cleans up reviews that no longer match any STIG Rule in the system (often because old Reference STIGs were removed). **Recommended cadence: Monthly**
 #. **Delete Unmapped Asset Reviews** - Removes reviews for STIGs that are no longer assigned to Assets. **Recommended cadence: Every 90 days**

 Schedule these jobs to run during off-peak hours to minimize performance impact.
 You can also run any job immediately using the "Run now..." button if needed.
+Be sure to click the "Enabled" checkbox to activate each job after configuring its schedule, and Save.

-.. thumbnail:: /assets/images/admin-service-jobs.png
+.. thumbnail:: /assets/images/admin-service-job-properties.png
-      :width: 75%
+      :width: 50%
       :show_caption: True
-      :title: Service Jobs Administration
+      :title: Service Job Properties

 .. note::
    Always ensure you have appropriate database backups before enabling these jobs for the first time.
 See the :ref:`service-jobs` section of the Admin Guide for detailed information about job configuration and monitoring.